What is Sleep Apnea?

 - Sexual dysfunction

-How does sleep apnea affect dental health?
+affect dental health?

 Since sleep apnea impacts a patient’s breathing while they’re asleep, dental issues are commonly associated with the condition.
 Some of the common dental problems that sleep apnea contribute to include: